-This Statement of Executive Compensation describes the compensation paid, made payable, awarded, granted, given or otherwise provided during the financial year ended December 31, 2018, to the Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") of CSOC (collectively, the "NEOs" or "Named Executive Officers"), as well as each person that acted as a director of the Board at any time during the last completed financial year.
+This Statement of Executive Compensation describes the compensation paid, made payable, awarded, granted, given or otherwise provided during the financial year ended December 31, 2020 to the Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") of CSOC (collectively, the "NEOs" or "Named Executive Officers"), as well as each person that acted as a director of the Board at any time during the last completed financial year.

-During the financial year ended December 31, 2018, the Corporation had two Named Executive Officers, namely, Brian Carney, CEO, and Shirley Sumsion, CFO.
+During the financial year ended December 31, 2020, the Corporation had two Named Executive Officers, namely, Brian Carney, CEO, and Shirley Sumsion, CFO.
+CSOC did not have any other individuals acting in a capacity that would qualify them as Named Executive Officers.